“When pupils feel listened to, respected and included in school life, they’re more likely to do well at school.”

 But why is it so important for pupils to have a voice at school?

 3 reasons why pupil participation matters:

-In Scotland, the law says that at school you have the right to be listened to and involved in decisions made about the support you need to get the most out of your education.
-You can find out more about these rights here.
+In Scotland, the law says that at school you have the right to be: included, listened to and involved in decisions made about the support you need to get the most out of your education.

-Being listened to and actively included in school life and decision making helps you do well at school, because you feel more respected and included.
+Being listened to and actively included in school life can help you feel better about school – you feel more respected and included.

-- “It makes you more confident ’cause you speak out”
+- “It makes you more confident because you speak out.”